 Destiny 2 Hunter build for Arc 3.0

-The best Destiny 2 Hunter build for those wanting to try out Arc 3.0 in The Season of Plunder is this Shock Assassin Arc build.
+The best Destiny 2 Hunter build for those sticking with Arc in Season of the Seraph is this Shock Assassin Arc build.

 - Subclass: Arcstrider – Gathering Storm